Scenario 3

 High-Value Customer Segmentation

-Stakeholder ask.
-Marketing wants a targeted high-value audience based on recent purchase behavior by store.
+Input.
+Marketing requests a high-value audience based on recent purchase behavior by store, over the last 180 days.

-Customers can belong to multiple segments.
-The model tags or unions rows so a single customer can appear with multiple segment_name values - that's the business definition, not a bug.
+A customer can belong to more than one segment.
+The model unions rows so a single customer appears with multiple segment_name values.

 VIP